 âHe would eat like a horse,â Sid Smith recalled, âbut he would eat anything.â (Photo from Janis Shaffer.)

 Pat Boone put down his fork long enough to pick up Sid and Floy Smithâs daughter Janis.
 Behind them is the restaurantâs celebrity wall, which displayed photos of famous faces who had eaten at the inn, including the Four Freshmen, George Liberace, Vaughn Monroe, Frankie Laine, and Johnny Desmond.
+Others, such as Glen Campbell, Conway Twitty, and Johnny Cash, ate at the inn after performing next door at Panther Hall.

 One night, Smith and Jones recalled, a diner with a particular interest in the house-turned-restaurant came in with his children and asked to sit at the center table.
 The man explained his request: âOn this very spot my grandmother used to rock and tell me stories when I was a child.
 Now I want to sit here with my own children.â (Photo from Janis Shaffer.)